Avalanche Skills – AST 2

 Day 2, 3 & 4: Back country ski days with a 2 hour “Zoom” classroom session on each the 2nd and 3rd evening.
 We will generally meet at 8:00am and drive to a ski touring destinations to be established in the West Kootenay backcountry.
 We will spend 8hrs outside each day.
 We will focus on learning and practicing skills, including: avalanche hazard recognition, terminology & mechanics, mountain weather, snow pack structure, basic terrain evaluation, terrain evaluation, mountain hazard assessment, safe route finding techniques, snow pack analysis, snow testing techniques, transceiver searches and rescue fundamentals.
 Students will receive a CAA certificate and personal feedback before course end.

-Day 1: 8am flight to Kokanee Glacier Chalet from the Nelson airport.
-We will have a morning intro inside the lodge, discuss current conditions, select terrain options, and spend the afternoon learning while touring near the Chalet.
+Day 1: 8am flight to Valhalla Lodge from Burton BC.
+We will have a morning intro inside the lodge, discuss current conditions, select terrain options, and spend the afternoon learning while touring near the Lodge.
 We will have a 2hr evening classroom session in the lodge after a nice cooked meal.

-Day 2 & 3: Full backcountry skiing days in Kokanee Glacier Park followed by 2 hour classroom sessions in evenings.
+Day 2 & 3: Full backcountry skiing days followed by 2 hour classroom sessions in evenings.

 Day 4: We will get up early to do a final morning tour and course wrap-up.
 We are scheduled to fly back to Nelson starting at 1pm.
 Students will receive a CAA certificate and personal feedback before course end.

-Intermediate Backcountry Skills / Intermediate to Advanced Downhill Skiing Skills. (touring equipment or Split board required).
+Intermediate Backcountry Skills / Intermediate to Advanced Downhill Skiing Skills. (avalanche safety gear, touring equipment and/or Split board required).

 Successful completion of Avalanche Skills Level 1 (please have dated certificate*).
 Ensure you have most recent (2010) version of Avaluator™ Trip Planner (V 2.0).
 Pre-read Staying Alive in avalanche terrain by Bruce Tremper.